rya-sge/access-denied/_posts/2024-04-16-build-blockchain-oracle.md

 But it is more complicated when you have numerical values.

-> What if nodes report differing numerical values ?
+> What if nodes report differing numerical values?

 ### Step 7 - combining report, median

-Instead the majority, we can take here the [median](https://en.wikipedia.org/wiki/Median),  which is the value separating the higher half from the lower half.
+Instead, the majority, we can take here the [median](https://en.wikipedia.org/wiki/Median),  which is the value separating the higher half from the lower half.

 Given a minority of bad values, median is an honest value or bounded by honest values.